bonfus/muesr/docs/Tutorial.rst

     >>>
     >>> mysample = Sample()

-Specifying the atomic structure
+Specifying the lattice structure
 ++++++++++++++++++++++++++++++++++++

-The first thing that must be defined is the atomic structure.
+The first thing that must be defined is the lattice structure together with the atomic positions.
 Muesr uses the ASE :class:`~Atoms` class.
 You can declare your own, fore example like this (Copper in simple cubic lattice)

 .. code-block:: python